 Ever since I can remember, I’ve been going to church on Mother’s Day.
 After the meeting they would hand a treat out to anyone who was 18 or older.
 When I was 18, I, of course didn’t feel qualified since I wasn’t a mom, and I wasn’t married yet.
 It wasn’t until we came out about infertility that it started stinging more and more with each Mother’s Day.

-Last year I was pregnant with Kason, but I felt like I still wasn’t technically a mom yet.
+Last year I was pregnant with Kason, and I felt like I still wasn’t technically a mom yet.
 This year will be my first official “Mother’s Day,” and I’m not sure how to react to it.
 I have a hatred towards Mother’s Day like I do for my birthday–I don’t care to be celebrated.
 I would rather be celebrated all year round instead of just on one day.
 Why should this day be any different?
 Most of those in the infertility community also hate these days that seem to remind us of something we desperately want, but can’t seem to get.

 You need to understand first how those going through infertility feel on Mother’s Day: